ComputerVisionFans/CellNetUML/README.md

   <img src="https://github.com/Johnny-liqiang/thesis-template-master_rwth/blob/master/thesis-template-master/images/COVID-19_TimeSeries-1.png" width="700" alt=" COVID-19  Dataset">
 </p>

-Comparison   of   state-of-art   methods   for   training   on   COVID-19Dataset.
-The  weights  of  our  models  is  2.91  million,  comparing  toDenseNet121 7.98 millions of weights,  MobileNet V2 3.4 millions ofweights and 301 millions of FLOPs.
-Considering the fact of the highercomplexity  and  parameter  amount  of  other  SOTA  Nets,  our  Net  isvery competitive on classification tasks for the biomedical dataset.
+Comparison of  state-of-art methods for training on   COVID-19 Dataset.
+Our models' weights are 2.91  million,  comparing  toDenseNet121 7.98 million of weights,  MobileNet V2 3.4 million of weights, and 301 million of FLOPs; considering the higher complexity and parameter amount of other  SOTA  Nets,  our  Net is very competitive on classification tasks for the biomedical dataset.